SAP Private linky swear with Azure – running Cloud Connector and SAP Private Link side-by-side

-This post is part 8 of a series sharing service implementation experience and possible applications of BTP Private Link Service on Azure.
+This post is part 8 of a series sharing service implementation experience and possible applications of SAP Private Link Service on Azure.

 Find the table of contents and my curated news regarding series updates here.

 Continuing with the implementation journey of SAP Private Link Service (PLS) for Azure we will have a closer look at the “ins and outs” of running both SAP Business Technology Platform (BTP) connectivity options that SAP offers.

 This post builds upon part 1 of the series in terms of comparing SAP Cloud Connector (SCC) with the new SAP Private Link for Azure.

 Fig. 1 Combining PLS and SAP Cloud Connector gets you the best of both worlds

 The SAP Cloud Connector was purpose-built for SAP BTP integration with traditional data centre or on-premises based workloads with emphasis on creating a private tunnel from within the customer’s network.
 That way opening problematic inbound channels on the customer firewall could be avoided.
 Till today it is a common pattern to connect to BTP also from cloud based Hyperscaler environments.

 Since then, the SCC has evolved on the application layer with SAP specific connectivity features.

 |Workload type||SAP owned Java software running on a Virtual Machine or Container, requiring OS and JVM patching and upgrades||Built upon Microsoft’s managed PaaS Azure Private Link 👍|